-But there are actually two types of L3 emergencies: L3 emergencies across the U.N. system, which apply to most humanitarian organizations worldwide; and corporate L3 emergencies that pertain only to a specific agency like the World Food Programme (WFP).
+But, there are actually two types of L3 emergencies: L3 emergencies across the U.N. system—which apply to most humanitarian organizations worldwide—and corporate L3 emergencies that pertain only to a specific agency like the U.N.
+World Food Programme.

-Meanwhile, WFP—and other humanitarian agencies—employs its own internal emergency classification system.
-WFP’s process not only takes into account the complexity of a crisis, but the resources and capacity available to its country offices and regional bureaus to respond.
+Meanwhile, the U.N.
+World Food Programme—and other humanitarian agencies—employs its own internal emergency classification system.
+The U.N.
+World Food Programme’s process not only takes into account the complexity of a crisis, but the resources and capacity available to its country offices and regional bureaus to respond.

 While this all sounds relatively straightforward, given the dual-track nature of the global emergency designation system, L3 classifications are not always simple to interpret.
-Quite simply, not all system-wide L3 emergencies trigger a WFP L3 activation, and not every WFP L3 activation is considered a system-wide L3.
+Quite simply, not all system-wide L3 emergencies trigger a U.N.
+World Food Programme L3 activation, and not every one of our L3 activations is considered a system-wide L3.

-For example, slow-onset disasters like the El Niño-induced drought in Southern Africa that caused a WFP – but not system wide – L3 emergency in 2016—may overwhelm the capacities of WFP country offices and regional bureaus, yet may not meet the system-wide L3 criteria for urgency, scale and complexity brought on by sudden-onset and quickly changing emergencies.
+For example, slow-onset disasters like the El Niño-induced drought in Southern Africa that caused a U.N.
+World Food Programme—but not system wide—L3 emergency in 2016 may overwhelm the capacities of our country offices and regional bureaus, yet may not meet the system-wide L3 criteria for urgency, scale and complexity brought on by sudden-onset and quickly changing emergencies.

-In the same way, not all system-wide L3 designations automatically trigger a WFP corporate L3 classification.
-Instead, as long as WFP is able to sufficiently address humanitarian needs under the system-wide L3, it can independently classify the emergency in a manner it feels most appropriate.
+In the same way, not all system-wide L3 designations automatically trigger a U.N.
+World Food Programme corporate L3 classification.
+Instead, as long as we are able to sufficiently address humanitarian needs under the system-wide L3, we can independently classify the emergency in a manner it feels most appropriate.

-In the end, WFP takes a “no-regrets” approach to its emergency classification process, preferring to upgrade an emergency to ensure urgent needs are met as opposed to under-allocating resources.
-As such, WFP can even activate an emergency response level change preemptively, in anticipation of escalating need.
+In the end, the U.N.
+World Food Programme takes a “no-regrets” approach to its emergency classification process, preferring to upgrade an emergency to ensure urgent needs are met as opposed to under-allocating resources.
+As such, we can even activate an emergency-response level change preemptively, in anticipation of escalating need.
 This is often done to avoid crises intensifying beyond country and regional capacities to address them.
 This was successfully done in the 2012 Sahel drought response based on early warning information.

 To someone suffering from hunger, though, U.N. classifications are of little concern.
-While agencies like WFP must categorize humanitarian crises to determine the most efficient and effective use of scarce human, financial and other resources, an L3 classification should not imply that human suffering is in any way lessened in L1 and L2 settings.
+While agencies like the U.N.
+World Food Programme must categorize humanitarian crises to determine the most efficient and effective use of scarce human, financial and other resources, an L3 classification should not imply that human suffering is in any way lessened in L1 and L2 settings.